modelflows/modelflowsapp/_research/ai-models/ai-urban-flows/2026-from-sensors-to-3d-reconstruction.md

   </em>
 </p>

 A denser sensor grid usually improves the reconstruction because more spatial information is available.
 However, the objective of the low-cost approach is to keep the number of sensors as small as possible while still preserving the main flow and pollutant structures.
+In this work, the decomposition was applied to two datasets and only 1-4% of the total spatial locations were used as sensors (Compression = 150x & 25x).

 ---

 ## Ground Truth and Reconstructed Fields

 The reconstruction quality is assessed by comparing the original CFD field with the reconstructed solutions.
-The relative root mean square error is used to quantify the difference between the full-order solution and the low-cost approximation.

 <p align="center">
   <img src="{{ 'assets/img/urban-flows/GT+RE_k.png' | relative_url }}" alt="Ground truth comparison k" width="850"/>